Who are we?

-Sheffield Association for Spina Bifida and Hydrocephalus (SHASBAH) supports everyone in the Sheffield postal district affected by neural tube or spinal conditions and neurological conditions caused by the pressure of too much cerebrospinal fluid in the brain.
-The effects of spina bifida and/or hydrocephalus include paralysis, mobility differences, incontinence, cerebral palsy, epilepsy, sensory and other neurological disorders.
+Sheffield Association for Spina Bifida and Hydrocephalus (SHASBAH) supports everyone in the Sheffield postal district affected by Spina bifida and/or Hydrocephalus.
+Spina bifida is a neural tube condition.
+Hydrocephalus is a neurological condition caused by the pressure of too much cerebrospinal fluid in the brain.
+The effects of Spina bifida and Hydrocephalus include paralysis, mobility differences, incontinence, cerebral palsy, epilepsy, sensory and other neurological disorders.

-SHASBAH provides befriending support to everyone in the Sheffield postal district affected by spina bifida and hydrocephalus.
-We combat social isolation by arranging a wide range of group activities and events for all age groups.
-We come together as a community for larger events such as seasonal parties, picnics, trips to local attractions and fund-raising activities.
+SHASBAH provides befriending and welfare support to everyone in the Sheffield postal district affected by Spina bifida and Hydrocephalus.
+Our aim is to combat social isolation by arranging a wide range of group activities and events for all age groups.
+We regularly come together as a community for larger events such as seasonal parties, picnics, trips to local attractions and fund-raising activities.

 Our focus is always on helping our members to